 Business startup expenses.
 Business start-up and organizational costs must be capitalized unless an election is made to deduct or amortize them.
-For costs paid or incurred before October 23, 2004, the REIT must capitalize them unless it elects to amortize these costs over a period of 60 months or more
+For costs paid or incurred before October 23, 2004, the REIT must capitalize them unless it elects to amortize these costs over a period of 60 months or more.

-For costs paid or incurred after October 22, 2004, the following rules apply separately to each category of costs.
+The following rules apply separately to each category of costs:

-- The REIT can elect to deduct up to \$5,000 of such costs for the year the REIT begins business operations. - The \$5,000 deduction is reduced (but not below zero) by the amount the total costs exceed \$50,000.
-If the total costs are \$55,000 or more, the deduction is reduced to zero. - If the election is made, any costs that are not deductible must be amortized ratably over a 180-month period beginning with the month the REIT begins business operations.
+• The REIT can elect to deduct up to \$5,000 of such costs for the year the REIT begins business operations.

+• The \$5,000 deduction is reduced (but not below zero) by the amount the total costs exceed \$50,000.
+If the total costs are \$55,000 or more, the deduction is reduced to zero.

+• If the election is made, any costs that are not deductible must be amortized ratably over a 180-month period beginning with the month the REIT begins business operations.